tbnorth/GitRDDES/PyCoPGit.md

    files, binary files that change are not git's thing

  - For huge binary files, there's the [Git Large File Storage](https://git-lfs.github.com/) extension

-## GitHub, UMN, EPA

- - UMN has a GitHub Enterprise deployment, https://github.umn.edu/

-   - Unlimited private repositories
-   - Sharing with public harder, can create guest accounts

- - EPA has an Organization on the public GitHub site, https://github.com/USEPA

-   - Can request private repositories, somewhat limiting
-   - Easy to share with public